kkazakov/localingo/README.md

         ├── GET /          →  serves index.html
         └── /api/*         →  proxied to translate-backend:8080
                                 └── FastAPI (translate-backend, port 8080)
+                                      ├── TranslateGemma model (GPU) — translation
-                                      └── TranslateGemma model (GPU)
+                                      └── Whisper large-v3 model (GPU) — voice transcription
                                             └── model cache at $LOCAL_STORAGE
 ```

 **Backend** (`backend/server.py`):
-- FastAPI application with a lifespan context manager that loads the model once at startup.
+- FastAPI application with a lifespan context manager that loads both the translation model and the Whisper model once at startup.
 - Supports both full PyTorch models and GGUF quantized models via `llama-cpp-python`.
 - Accepts the OpenAI message format with a custom `ContentItem` schema that carries
   `source_lang_code` and `target_lang_code` fields alongside the content.
 - Converts the request to HuggingFace's `apply_chat_template` format, runs
   greedy decoding under `torch.inference_mode()`, and decodes only the newly
   generated tokens.
+- The `/v1/audio/transcriptions` endpoint accepts a multipart audio file upload,
+  transcribes it with faster-whisper (large-v3, int8, CUDA), and returns the
+  detected text, language code, and language probability.

 **Frontend** (`ui/index.html`):
 - Single self-contained file — no build step, no npm, no framework.
 - Polls `/api/v1/models` every 15 seconds to reflect model readiness in the UI.
 - Supports text input, file upload (click or drag-and-drop), and clipboard paste for images.
+- Microphone button (left of the Text mode button): click once to start recording, click again to stop and submit.
+The button shows a pulsing red stop icon while recording and a spinner while the transcription request is in flight.
+On completion, the detected text prefills the input, the source language is set to the detected language (swapping source and target if the detected language matches the current target), and translation starts automatically.
 - Language swap button swaps both selectors and the current text content simultaneously.
 - `Ctrl+Enter` / `Cmd+Enter` triggers translation.